akarlinsky/akarlinsky.github.io/_pages/about.md

 Acknowledgments
 ======
-The following is a list of published works where I'm formally acknowledged for helping, Though not my own, they are an important part of my contribution and I'm happy to assist colleagues in my areas of expertise.
+The following is a list of published works where I'm formally acknowledged for helping, Though not my own, they are an important part of my contributions and I'm happy to assist colleagues in my areas of expertise.

 * Kasper P Kepp, Jonas Björk, Vasilis Kontis, et al (2022) [Estimates of excess mortality for the five Nordic countries during the COVID-19 pandemic 2020−2021](https://doi.org/10.1093/ije/dyac204) _International Journal of Epidemiology_.